thisHermit/graph_ml_project/gakd/README.md

-# Graph Adversarial Knowledge Distillation (GakD)
+# Graph Adversarial Knowledge Distillation (GAKD)
-We use Graph Adversarial Knowledge Distillation (GakD) to distill the knowledge from the teacher model to the student model.
+We use Graph Adversarial Knowledge Distillation (GAKD) to distill the knowledge from the teacher model to the student model.
 This framework is based on the paper [Compressing Deep Graph Neural Networks via
 Adversarial Knowledge Distillation](https://arxiv.org/pdf/2205.11678).
 Basic idea is to have a discriminator that learns to distinguish between the teacher and student embeddings while the student tries to fool the discriminator.
 ![GakD](./imgs/gakd.png)

-- We reimplemented the GakD framework from [GraphGPS](https://github.com/MIRALab-USTC/GraphAKD/tree/main/graph-level) repository with better readability and configurability and used **GINE** model as the student.
+- We re-implemented the GAKD framework from [GraphGPS](https://github.com/MIRALab-USTC/GraphAKD/tree/main/graph-level) repository with better readability and configurability and used **GINE** model as the student.
 The official implementation uses **GCN** and **GIN** students.
 - Our experiments revolves around **full GAKD training**, and exploration of **Representation Identifier** and **Logits Identifier** effects in isolation.
 - All experiments are done on `OGBG-MolPCBA` dataset.